rl1987/trickster.dev/tricksterblog/content/post/harvesting-emails-from-google-search-results.md

 tags = ["web-scraping", "python", "growth-hacking"]
 +++

 Automated gathering of email addresses is known as email harvesting.
-Suppose we want to gather email addresses of certain kinds of individuals, such as influencers or content creators.
-This can be accomplished through certain less known features of Google.
+Suppose we want to gather the email addresses of certain kinds of individuals, such as influencers or content creators.
+This can be accomplished through certain less-known features of Google.
 For example, `site:` operator limits search results to a given domain.
-Double-quoting someting forces Google to provide exact matches on the quoted text.
+Double-quoting something forces Google to provide exact matches on the quoted text.
 Boolean operators (`AND`, `OR`) are also supported.

 Google caps the number of results to about 300 per query, but we can mitigate this limitation by breaking down search space into smaller segments across multiple search queries.
-In this example, we are going to search for people not only by keyword, but also by location - for each search, we will be using a combination of keywords with Boolean operator to tell the search engine to match on combination of strings.
+In this example, we are going to search for people not only by keyword but also by location - for each search, we will be using a combination of keywords with a Boolean operator to tell the search engine to match on a combination of strings.

 We will be implementing email harvesting from social media profiles that can be found via Google.

-One more thing to address is Google rate-limiting on excessive searching.
-If we launch too many search engines in short timeframe Google will start asking for captcha solutions, which we want to avoid.
+One more thing to address is Google's rate-limiting on excessive searching.
+If we launch too many search engines in a short timeframe Google will start asking for captcha solutions, which we want to avoid.
 For this purpose, we will be sending the requests through a proxy pool.

 Let us prepare the search query components first.
 In sites.txt, we put the list of domain names